 Expressive Arts Therapy supports both individuals and groups in personal growth and in times of transformation.
 It can be used for children, as well as youth and adults no matter the life experience and the place of origin.
 Activities in EXAT are designed in a way that basically anyone can participate and enjoy the process of making art.
 The act of creation comes from within and is channelled through the senses touched by one’s own sensitivity.

 In the expressive arts practice, individuals move from the problem to an alternative world of imagination.
 From there, new perspectives on life can be both explored and discovered.
 Creation becomes a pathway to more honest self-expression and a better self-understanding.
 Overall, that can result in a more satisfying and fulfilling life.

 EXAT practices unite people and help them to find a connection with oneself and with one another.
 They are a great alternative to other well-known mental self-care methods, as they offer participants time and space to safely encounter in a playful act of pure creation.
 The beauty of art-making brings a little bit more ease into life.
 It lets individuals relax and create meanings allowing them to move on.

-Yohaku Art Collective uses intermodal Expressive Arts Therapy to support processes of inquiry and transformation through work with imagination, play and art-making.
-We facilitate change in individuals, groups, and communities.
+Yohaku Art Collective uses intermodal expressive arts to support processes of inquiry and transformation through work with imagination, play and art-making.
+Together, we facilitate change in groups and communities.
 At Yohaku, we leave the space empty for joyful art creation, a face-to-face encounter with true needs and longings, and active participation in making a change through art.